cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-05-create-handling.md

     return &types.MsgCreateGameResponse{}, nil
 }
 ```
-Now, it should be apparent to you why picking Starport was shrewd.
+Now, it should be apparent to you why picking Starport was a shrewd move.
 All the message processing code was created for you and all you are left to do is the meaty part of the action.

 Given that you have already done a lot of the preparation work, let's see what that involves.
 Here `rules` represent the ready-made file with the rules of the game you imported: